PLC Ladder Programming Training Course

 Introduction to PLCs

-- What is a PLC and its role in automation?
+- What constitutes a PLC and its role in automation?

 - Key components and architecture of PLCs